-In order to monitor the entry and exit point of the CCAT SG premises, a surveillance room is provided.
+In order to monitor the entry and exit point of the CCAT premises, a surveillance room is provided.

 Areas that are likely to provide a higher degree of discretion, such as offices and leisure facilities, are not monitored.
 Spaces likely to provide maximum discretion, such as toilets or other similar locations, are never monitored.